 SECTION 1.
-Full Faith and Credit shall be given in each State to the Public §183.
-Each State to give credit to acts, Acts, Records, and judicial Prorecords, etc., of other States. ceedings of every other State.
+Full Faith and Credit shall be give redit to acts, records, etc., of other States.

+Acts, Records, and judicial Proceedings of every other State.
 And the Congress may by general Laws prescribe the Manner in which such Acts, Records and Proceedings shall be proved, and the Effect thereof.

 SECTION 2.
-The Citizens of each §184.
-Privileges and immunities of citizens.
+The Citizens of each immunities of citizens.
 State shall be entitled to all Privileges and Immunities of Citizens in the several States.

-A Person charged in any State with Treason, 185.
-Extradition for treason, felony, or other crime.
-BFelony, or other Crime, who shall flee from Justice, and be found in another State. shall on Demand of the executive Authority of the State from which he fled, be delivered up, to be removed to the State having Jurisdiction of the Crime. §186-§188
+2 A Person charged in any State with Treason,

+Felony, or other Crime, who shall flee from Justice, and be found in another State, shall on Demand of the executive Authority of the State from which he fled, be delivered up, to be removed to the State having Jurisdiction of the Crime.